-As we outlined above, searching for parts can be a huge waste of time and money.
-If an hour of unplanned downtime costs $1,000 in lost labour and a technician spends 15 minutes looking for a part in a disorganized storeroom, that’s an extra $250 down the drain.
-Having an inventory tracking system allows you to keep tabs on stock levels and location.
+As outlined above, searching for parts can be a huge waste of time and money.
+If an hour of unplanned downtime costs $1,000 in lost labor and a technician spends 15 minutes looking for a part in a disorganized storeroom, that’s an extra $250 down the drain.
+Having an inventory tracking system allows you to keep tabs on stock levels and locations.
 This enables technicians and engineers to see if a part is available without having to physically check the storeroom and exactly where to go to pick it up.
 Accurate inventory tracking also prevents duplicate ordering, which helps you stay away from costly overstocking.

 2. Stock levels

 Having the right amount of stock is key.
 You should never have too much or too little inventory in your storeroom.
 Start by determining minimum stock levels.
 You can do this by identifying necessary parts for production-critical equipment and calculating the average usage of these parts.
 You can also fine-tune minimum levels and reorder quantities based on supplier lead-time.
 If done effectively, these strategies can help you employ just-in-time delivery at your facility.

 Imagine a critical piece of production equipment goes down and you don’t have the part needed to repair it. . .the cost of that breakdown just skyrocketed.